jsdw/jsdw.github.io/content/posts/rust-asyncawait-preview/index.md

 created = "2018-11-26"
 +++

+Following on from my [last post][last-post], I thought I would look at async/await support in Rust.

 The async/await support coming to Rust brings with it a much more ergonomic way to work with asynchronous computations.
-In this post I'll introduce `std::future::Future`, and run through how to make use of them, and how to interoperate with the current ecosystem which is built around version `futures::Future` from the `futures` package (version 0.1).
+In this post I'll introduce `std::future::Future`, and run through how to make use of them, and how to interoperate with the current ecosystem which is built around version 0.1 of the `futures` package.

-I'll refer to Futures from the 0.1 `futures` package as "0.1 Futures" or "old Futures", and the `Future` trait exposed in the nightly standard library that is the backbone of the async/await syntax as "std Futures" or "new Futures" (or something along that line!).
+I'll refer to Futures from the 0.1 `futures` package as "0.1 Futures" or "old style Futures", and the `Future` trait exposed in the nightly standard library that is the backbone of the async/await syntax as "std Futures" or "new style Futures" (or something along those lines!).

+All of the example code used below can be [found here][code]

 ## Prerequisites